-Goethe University Frankfurt, positioned among the top international research universities, offers a wide variety of academic programmes, a diverse group of research institutes, and a focus on interdisciplinary approaches to solving complex problems.
-The university is named after Johann Wolfgang von Goethe, the Frankfurt-born polymath renowned for his exceptional contributions to literature, science, and philosophy.
+Goethe University Frankfurt is a top international research university, ranked among the best 101 - 150 universities worldwide in the 2018 Shanghai ranking.
+Nationally, it is ranked at place 5-7.
+With over 48,000 students, it is the third largest university in Germany.
+It offers a wide variety of academic programmes, a diverse group of research institutes, and takes an interdisciplinary approach to solving complex problems.
+The university is named after Johann Wolfgang von Goethe, the Frankfurt-born writer and thinker, renowned for his exceptional contributions to literature, science, and philosophy.

 Key Figures at Goethe University

-- The university was awarded approximately 182 million euros of external funding, including funding under the state of Hesse Campaign for the Development of Scientific and Economic Excellence (LOEWE).
+- The university was awarded 196.7 million euro of external funding, including funding under the state of Hesse Campaign for the Development of Scientific and Economic Excellence (LOEWE).

-- With 511 Germany scholarships and a total of 919,800 euros in supporting donations, the university once more ranked top among German universities in this category.
+- With 610 Deutschlandstipendien and a total of 1.098 million euro in supporting donations, the university once more ranked top among German universities in this category.